pachecowillians/arch-linux-post-install/README.md

 station device get-networks
 ```

-In the list generated above, you must identify the *SSID* of the network you want to connect to and connect to it using the command below:
+From the generated list, identify the SSID of the network you want to connect to and use the following command to connect to it:

 ```sh
 station device connect SSID
 ```

-In the above command, replace SSID for the SSID obtained in the previous listing.
+Replace `SSID` with the SSID obtained from the previous listing.

-After connecting to the network, simply run the following command to exit the *iwctl* environment:
+After connecting to the network, exit the `iwctl` environment by running the following command:

 ```sh
 exit
 ```

-Then check the network using the command below:
+Then, check the network connection using the command below:

 ```sh
 ping 8.8.8.8